-Nearly two decades have passed, and as I have traveled further along that gauge I have become rather more ordinary; but the phenomenon of intersex seems to beguile people even more now than it did then.
-A succession of androgynous celebrities has not, it seems, dulled the enthrallment, and today there is scarcely a corner of the earth, politics and communications permitting, where you will not find, strolling pigtailed along tropical boulevards or black-hatted in steamy northern cafés, remote but enthusiastic derivatives of Boy George.
+further along that gauge I have become rather more ordinary; but the phenomenon of intersex seems to beguile people even more now than it did then.
+A succession of androgynous celebrities has not, it seems, dulled the enthralment and today there is scarcely a corner of the earth, politics and communications permitting, where you will not find, strolling pigtailed along tropical boulevards or black-hatted in steamy northern cafés, remote but enthusiastic derivatives of Boy George.

-I read in the newspapers that when the Boy went to France once, the police demanded evidence of his sex.
-Across the continents the millions chuckled not at the star, waiting with patient ambivalence at the frontier post, attending to his makeup perhaps, but at the dull and heavy-handed flics.
+I read in the newspapers that when the Boy went to France once, the police demanded are dence of his sex.
+Across the continents the millions chuckled -not at the star, waiting with patient ambivalence at the frontier post, attending to his makeup perhaps, but at the dull and heavy-handed flics.

 What's going on?
-Why do those of us who seem to straddle, blend, defy, or ignore the differences between the sexes find ourselves not ostracized, but courted?
+Why do those of us who seem to straddle, blend, defy, or ignore the differences between the sexes find ourselves not ostracised, but courted?
 Why do old ladies and strong men alike dote on Boy George, and what particular chord in the human psyche does his confusing personality strike?

-Part of the fascination is, of course, as old as the imagination.
-It is the spell of the ultimate chimera, the creature that bridges in its own being that most obvious and unbridgeable of gulfs, the gulf between M. and F. Of all the arrangements that the gods are assumed to have made, in all civilizations, in all ages until our own, this was the most intractable.
+Part of the fascinacourse, as old as the imagination.
+It is the spell of the ultimate creature that the chimera, bridges in its own being that most obvious and unbridgeable of gulfs, the gulf between M and F. Of all the arrangements that the gods are assumed to have made, in all civilisations, in all ages until our own, this was the most intractable.
 Male and female made He them (and homosexual too, for homosexuality is not what I am writing about): if there was one fact of life that could never be reversed, that stood at the very foundation of reality, it was the physical disparity between men and women, the only means of procreation.